mmccoy-01/bioluminescent_imaging_experimental_template/README.md

 *raw_data.csv* and *raw_mass.csv* must be manually edited as the experiment progresses.

-The output files from Living Image® are manually added to *data/imaging/raw/{{%Y-%m-%d}}/*.
+The output files from Living Image® are manually added to the path *data/imaging/raw/{{%Y-%m-%d}}/*.
 After processing, these raw files can be deleted so as to conserve storage space.
 It's okay, all of the data is still retained in the processed files.

-The processed output files from Living Image® are manually added to *data/imaging/processed/{{%Y-%m-%d}}/*.
-For each week, one file is a .csv and one is a folder containing processed Living Image® data
+The processed output files from Living Image® are manually added to the path *data/imaging/processed/{{%Y-%m-%d}}/*.
+For each week, one file is a .csv and one is a folder containing processed Living Image® data.

 Here is the folder hierarchy:

 - **experiment_name/**
   - *experiment_name.Rmd*: R Markdown file for knitting experimental documentation into a flexdashboard with shiny app and plotly configuration
-  - *README.md*: Documentation and support file for understanding folder hierarchy
+  - *README.md*: Documentation and support file for understanding experimental nuances amd folder hierarchy
   - **data/**
     - **imaging/**
       - **processed/**